sportsdunia logo

 Fulham

 Raul Jimenez took and scored five penalties last season, solidifying after an early debate with Andreas Pereira.
 Harry Wilson scored when Jimenez was off the pitch, so he’s the next obvious choice in line.
+Another strong candidate for the spot would be Andreas Pereira.

 Liverpool

 Mohamed Salah remains undisputed when on the pitch.
 Cody Gakpo deputised in Europe when Salah was absent; new recruit Hugo Ekitike isn’t likely to compete for spot-kicks after a poor career record.
+The other penalty options are Alexis Mac Allister and Darwin Nunez if he decides to stay at Anfield.

 Manchester City